Case of the Anti-Soviet "Bloc of Rightists and Trotskyites": The trial

 The preparation for this trial was delayed in its early stages due to the reluctance of some party members to denounce their comrades.
 Stalin personally intervened to speed up the process and replaced Yagoda with Nikolai Yezhov.
-Aleksandr Solzhenitsyn claimed that Stalin also observed some of the trial in person from a hidden chamber in the courtroom.

 Only one defendant, Nikolai Krestinsky, initially refused to admit his guilt.
 He changed his position within a day, however, telling Public Prosecutor Andrei Vyshinsky: "I fully and completely admit that I am guilty of all the gravest charges brought against me personally, and that I admit my complete responsibility for the treason and treachery I have committed."

 Bukharin's confession was limited in a different fashion.
 Observers have speculated that Bukharin had reached some sort of agreement with the prosecution: while he admitted guilt to general charges, he undercut that by denying any knowledge when it came to specific crimes.
-Bukharin typically would admit only what was in his written confessions and refused to go any further; at one point in the trial, when Vyshinsky asked him about a conspiracy to weaken Soviet military power, Bukharin responded "it was not discussed, at least in my presence," at which point Vyshinsky dropped the question and moved to another topic.
+Bukharin typically would admit only what was in his written confessions and refused to go any further; at one point in the trial, when Vyshinsky asked him about a conspiracy to weaken Soviet military power, Bukharin responded "it was not discussed, at least in my presence", at which point Vyshinsky dropped the question and moved to another topic.

 There is other evidence that Bukharin had reached an agreement to trade his confession for personal concessions of some sort.
 Anastas Mikoyan and Vyacheslav Molotov claim that Bukharin was never tortured.
 Bukharin had been allowed to write four book-length manuscripts, including an autobiographical novel, How It All Began, a philosophical treatise, and a collection of poems – all of which were found in Stalin's archive and published in the 1990s – while in prison.
 Bukharin also wrote a series of very emotional letters to Stalin protesting his innocence and professing his love for Stalin, which contrasts with his critical opinion of Stalin and his policies expressed to others and his conduct in the trial.